2 New Job Opportunities at Tanzania Horticultural Association (TAHA) – Various Posts

 decision-making processes,) enables information on hazards in food to be

-linked directly to data on the risk to human health
+linked directly to data on the risk to human health - Foster inclusive business between local and rural to improve access

 to safe food in the Arusha City and its environment.